-ULS manufactures high-quality laser sources which operate reliably for many years, however, all laser sources eventually require service.
+ULS manufactures high-quality laser sources that operate reliably for many years.
+However, all laser sources eventually require service.
 Rapid Reconfiguration essentially eliminates downtime.
 For example, users with multiple laser sources can pull from their own stock to maintain manufacturing capability while the laser source requiring service is sent back to the factory.
 Alternatively, refurbished laser sources can be requested for exchange from ULS.
-When the new laser arrives, the old laser is sent back in its place.
+When the new laser arrives, the old laser is sent back to ULS.
 Both of these scenarios result in virtually zero system downtime.

 In the unlikely event that a laser source requires service before scheduled maintenance can be performed, ULS can ship refurbished lasers overnight to many locations around the world.
 Once the new laser source arrives, it takes only minutes to install.

 On other laser systems, it can take hours to remove, replace, and realign a new laser onto a system.
-This process requires extensive training and customers often hire an expensive technician and must shut their laser system down for an extended period of time to perform the task.
-Once the laser is installed, the processing settings, such as power and speed may require adjustment.
+This process requires extensive training and customers often hire an expensive technician and must shut their laser cutting, engraving, and marking machine down for an extended period of time to perform the task.
+Once the laser is installed, the processing settings, such as power and speed, may require adjustment.
 Testing and re-aligning the laser also creates scrap material, adding to the already-protracted downtime.

-Rapid Reconfiguration has many benefits, but most of all it maximizes the customer's ROI through increased flexibility, capability and throughput.
-Customers can adapt their system for nearly any application – reconfiguring their laser processing solution to accommodate day to day demands.
+Rapid Reconfiguration has many benefits, but most of all it maximizes the customer’s ROI through increased flexibility, capability, and throughput.
+Customers can adapt their laser system for nearly any application – reconfiguring their laser cutting, engraving, and marking equipment to accommodate day to day demands.
 Their investment evolves with them to support the needs of their business as it grows and/or changes.
-When service is required, it's a fast and painless process, resulting in practically zero downtime.
+When service is required, it’s a fast and painless process, resulting in practically zero downtime.
 Customers also have the assurance that ULS will provide support and help to ensure their continued success.